TREEcg/event-stream-client/packages/actor-init-ldes-client/README.md

 - `queued` is a least-recently-used Cache containings the last 500 URLS added to the `queue`, to prevent adding to many duplicates to the `queue`.
 - `blacklist` is a Set containing blacklisted URLs that should not be added to the `queue`.
 - `memberBuffer` is the internal Buffer containing the unread Members from the EventStream.
-- `processedURIs` is a Set containing all processed URIs.
+- `processedURIs` is a least-recently used Cache containing all processed URIs.
 When refetching pages, members having their URI in this set should not be emitted again when `"emitMemberOnce": true`.

 ### example
 ```typescript